z5labs/battlebots/docs/content/research_and_development/adrs/0007-bot-characteristics-system.md

 ### Mass

-Mass represents the total physical weight of a bot, determined by the equipment and components it carries.
-Unlike other characteristics, **Mass is not directly allocated** but is the cumulative result of loadout choices.
+Mass represents the total physical weight of a bot, consisting of an intrinsic base mass plus the weight of equipment and components it carries.
+Unlike other characteristics, **Mass is not directly allocated** but is determined by the bot's base mass and loadout choices.

 **Key Properties**:
+- **Base Mass**: Every bot has an intrinsic starting mass (TBD: placeholder value)
-- **Equipment-Derived**: Mass is calculated from the sum of all equipped items
+- **Equipment-Derived**: Total Mass = Base Mass + sum of all equipped items
 - **Dynamic Value**: Changes based on equipped weapons, armor, and modules
 - **Movement Impact**: Higher Mass reduces acceleration from thrust actions (more force needed to overcome inertia and friction)
 - **Momentum Effects**: Mass affects collision physics and knockback resistance (TBD)